jhsoby/IncubatorCleanup/README.md

 there are no pagename conflicts.

 Additionally, the script will **print a warning** in case the prefix is still present in the resulting XML file.
-This normally happens because of human error.
-The editor of a revision has omitted a /, or they have written the prefix with more CAPTITAL LETTERS than they should.
+This normally happens because of human error, like if an editor has omitted an / or the prefix is not properly inside a link or a template (e.g. if someone has put one too few square brackets around a link).
 The script will print the lines where this occurs, so you can go over the exported XML file and check to see what was the cause of these errors, save, and run the script again.

 ## Test cases
 In this repository there is a file named `testcases.txt`, that you can run the